 Coffee brewing is an art form.
 It is a process that requires patience, skill, and, perhaps most importantly, the correct equipment.
 This leads us to today’s question: Does the type of coffee grinder make a difference to your coffee’s taste?

 A coffee grinder can help you to produce delicious coffee that is fresh and full of flavor.
 Pre-ground coffee can be stale, whereas a grinder guarantees a fresh cup of coffee every day.
+The moment coffee is ground, it begins losing its volatile aromatic compounds — a fresh grind immediately before brewing captures those compounds in your cup instead of in the air.

 A coffee grinder also allows you to choose your grind size, which can be useful for making different types of coffee.
+Espresso needs a fine, powder-like grind; French press wants coarse, chunky grounds.
+One size does not fit all brew methods, and the right grinder lets you dial in exactly what each recipe demands.

 Does the Coffee Grinder You Use Make a Difference?